VAT in UAE : 5% Rate, Registration Threshold, Exemptions & Filing Rules

 VAT Registration Requirements in UAE

 Businesses must register for VAT in the UAE if their taxable supplies and imports exceed AED 375,000 per annum.
 Once this threshold is crossed, the business must apply for VAT registration within 30 days from the date of crossing the threshold.
 Failure to register on time can result in an administrative penalty of AED 10,000.
+You can register for VAT online through the Federal Tax Authority (FTA) e-Services portal.

 Voluntary Registration: Businesses with taxable supplies and imports between AED 187,500 and AED 375,000 can voluntarily register for VAT.
 Voluntary registration can be beneficial for businesses as it allows them to reclaim input VAT and enhances their credibility in the market.